How should the server sleep? -- Age-energy tradeoff in sleep-wake server systems: Proof of Theorem

 \subsubsection{Information Freshness}

 We now introduce the way to derive AoI and PAoI.
-In each regenerative cycle, the sever can only process one packet.
-The server will reject all the other packets when it is processing, sleeping, or setting up.
-We call these packets that are processed the ``informative packets''.
+In each regenerative cycle, the server only processes one packet.
+We call these packets that finish processing the ``informative packets''.
 Note that only informative packets result in age drops (see \cite{costa2016age}).
 We let $G_{i}$ denote the waiting time of an informative packet from data source $i$, and $I_{ii}$ be the time span from processing a packet from source $i$, to the next time the server is about to process a packet from source $i$.
-Then we can derive the LST of age peak $A_{i}^{*}(s)$ for data receiver $i$ as
+Then we can derive the LST of age peak $A_{i}^{*}(s)$ for user $i$ as

 Equation (\ref{eq:2}) holds because the peak age occurs only before an informative packet completes the service.
-Before the packet completes service, the age at that time instance is equal to the period from the previous informative packet from source $i$ was sampled to the current time.
-This time span is comprised of the waiting time $G_{i}$ of the previous packet, period $I_{ii}$ and the processing time $H_{i}$ of the current packet.
+Before the packet completes service, the age at that time instance is equal to the period from the generation time of the previous informative packet from source $i$ to the current time.
+This time span is comprised of the waiting time $G_{i}$ of the previous packet, period $I_{ii}$, and the processing time $H_{i}$ of the current packet.
 The three components $G_{i}$, $I_{ii}$, and $H_{i}$ are mutually independent.
-The reason is that $G_{i}$ is the waiting time of the last packet, which is independent of the time span $I_{ii}$ and the processing time $H_{i}$ of the current packet.
+The reason is that the waiting time of the previous packet $G_{i}$ is independent of the time span $I_{ii}$ and the processing time $H_{i}$ of the current packet.
 The processing time $H_{i}$ of the current packet is independent of the period $I_{ii}$.
+Fig. \ref{fig:Information-Freshness} provides a demonstrative graph for the age process.
 By a similar argument to Eq.
-(1) and (2) in \cite{xu2020vacations}, the expected PAoI for data receiver $i$ can be given as
+(1) and (2) in \cite{xu2020vacations}, the expected PAoI for user $i$ can be given as

 and the AoI for data source $i$ is